webengfhnw/WE-CRM/README.md

 RewriteRule assets/(.*) view/assets/$1 [QSA,L]
 ```

+##### Procedural Router

 The basic procedural router provides redirection, an error header, the PATH_INFO and a ROOT_URL global.
 Then, the link structure has been adapted according to the routers (router configuration) using the ROOT_URL global if required.

-The follwing `route_auth` function stores a route (the configured path) in a multidimensional array using the HTTP method and the path.
-The route consists of an autentication and a route callback function.
+The following `route_auth` function stores a route (the configured path) in a multidimensional array using the HTTP method and the path.
+The route consists of an authentication and a route callback function.
 ```PHP
 function route_auth($method, $path, $authFunction, $routeFunction) {
     global $routes;